 The word because is powerful.
 It can act as its own complete explanation.
 No one is quite sure why, but social experiments have proven it true.
 It probably goes back to the days of our childhood when mom or dad’s answer to our question “Why?” was simply “Because.”

 There was a study that involved having a young lady ask people waiting in line to use the copier at a large public library whether she could please go ahead of them in line.
 When she asked if she could cut in front and gave no explanation, only 60% of the people let her go before them.

 When she added a reason to her request (“My class starts in ten minutes and I have to have these papers to complete my assignment”), more than 90% said, “Sure, go ahead.”

 Here’s where it gets interesting.

 When she asked to go ahead of others and gave this reason: “May I please step in front of you because I need to make some copies?”, more than 90% of the people also said, “Yes.”
 Her only reason was “because,” which really isn’t a reason at all.

 This tidbit is useful to remember anytime we’re pressed by someone for additional information.

-It’s also OK to simply say, “I’d rather not say” or, “That’s private,” especially if you believe the person is trying to intimidate you with his or her question.
+It’s also OK simply to say, “I’d rather not say” or, “That’s private,” especially if you believe the person is trying to intimidate you with the question.